Caf Champions League: Orlando Pirates coach Milutin Sredojevic rues missed chances | Goal.com

 "We have to prepare ourselves.
 Our chances are real.
 We will do everything possible and (try to) produce a big performance.
 But we will do the talking with our performance on the field of play," Micho explained.

 "We will host Green Eagles in South Africa and football will be the winner.
-We believe we have what it takes to get the result which will take us to the next round," he concluded.
+We believe we have what it takes to get the result which will take us to the next round."

-The second-leg clash is set to take place at the Orlando Stadium on Friday, August 23.
+The second leg is set to take place at the Orlando Stadium on Friday, August 23.